eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_next-steps.md

 ---
-next_step_guidance: Read the following for more information about trace on Arm-based systems
+next_step_guidance: Read the following for more information about trace on Arm-based targets.

 recommended_path: /learning-paths/embedded-systems/armds